Chunnel414/MMM-OpenMetroForecastDeluxe/README.md

 ### Units & Labels

-Accuweather supports imperial and metric units.
+Open-Meteo supports imperial and metric units.
 Be aware of the `unit` option above, which defaults to the units set for MagicMirror².

 If you want a space before or after the label, include it here.